mikebgrep/foodie/README.md

 or
 $ docker-compose up
 ```
 At this point the container will be build and running.You can access it from domain name from each browser.

-4. Register admin user preferably with curl.
+4.Register admin user preferably with curl.
 Endpoint: ``POST https://host/api/auth/signup``
 Payload:
 ```